During your studies

 Leave and discontinuation of studies

-If you are enrolled in a study programme, you may apply for leave of studies if you have valid reasons to get the study leave approved, such as illness, parental leave, military service, or student union engagements.
+If you are enrolled in a study programme, you may apply for leave of absence from studies if you have valid reasons to get the study leave approved.
+Please find more infomation in the sections below.

 Leave of studies, Master's programme

-Please use the application form to apply fo leave of studies from Master's programme in public health sciences: Societal and individual perspectives, 120 ECTS.
+Please use the application form to apply fo leave of absence from Master's programme in public health sciences: Societal and individual perspectives, 120 ECTS.

-If you are unable to continue your studies and do not intend to complete the programme, it is important that you contact the Department of Public Health Sciences, so that we can de-register you to confirm that you are no longer active.
-In this case, please send an email to email@example.com giving your full name and social security number, and we will confirm your de-registration.
+If you are unable to continue your studies and do not intend to complete a course or a programme, it is important that you de-register to confirm that you are no longer active.

 Plagiarism and cheating